Walk in knowing the whole story.

 - Return

-The edition work starts with Samuel Butler's public-domain translation.
+The edition work starts with the poem.
 Open classical resources and modern scholarship verify the route; the value is the original frame around it: our introduction, anchor passages, links, maps, annotations, and visual companion system.

 The Odyssey Companionis an independent, unofficial literary guide to Homer's Odyssey.
 Homer's epic as a map of fate, exile, temptation, and return.
 Full disclaimer.